kamiyaa/dwmstatus/README.md

  - Displays date, uptime, battery percentage
  - Displays a single cpu's frequency and temperature
  - Displays network connections
-   - only if connected to access point
-   - does not check for internet access
+   - only if connected to access point, not internet access